alexandershov/IdeaProjects/learning/linux/linux.md

 ### File system
 Inode is a metadata for a file (type, owner, group, permissions, pointers to data blocks of the file etc).
 Inode doesn't contain file name.

+File is a stream of bytes.

+Work with file system inside of the kernel is done in OOP fashion: there are interfaces (done via function pointers), that a new file system implementation should provide.

 You can see inode number with `ls -li`
 Directories store mapping from a filename to its inode.